jwatte/mono-app-server/Plugins/README.md

 User defined types.

-Entity support for object/datastore mapping.
+Entity support for object/datastore mapping; also as data types.